kaapstorm/remind_me_again/doc/design.md

 ### Logic

-The "Later" button on the notification will double the interval every time, until the "Done" button is tapped.
+The "Later" button on the notification will double the interval every time, until the "Dismiss" button is tapped.

 The interval is reset, so that the next time the user is notified, the first interval is 60 seconds.
 The interval is associated with the notification, not